TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

   scrollToItem(rowIndex: number, columnIndex: number): void;
 };

 const defaultItemKey = (rowIndex: number, columnIndex: number, _data: any) => `${rowIndex}:${columnIndex}`;
 ```

+Painless so far.

 # Function Component Setup

-* Painless so far.
 Onto the body of the function component.
-Same process but also replacing item specific custom hooks and calls to utility functions with row and column specific ones.
+It's the same basic process but now I also need to replace item specific custom hooks and calls to utility functions with row and column specific ones.
 Here's the hook declarations and setup from `VirtualList`, before we get to the JSX.

 ```
   const outerRef = React.useRef<HTMLDivElement>(null);